elegant-scipy/elegant-scipy/markdown/ch3.markdown

 import os
 import xlrd  # Excel-reading library in Python

-try:
-    from urllib.request import urlopen  # getting files from the web, Py3 except ImportError:
+from urllib.request import urlopen  # getting files from the web, Py3
-    from urllib2 import urlopen  # getting files from the web, Py2

 import tempfile
 from contextlib import contextmanager